equinor/tdd_workshop/README.md

 # Purpose
-Dive deeply into TDD by sharing experience and practicing new tools
+Dive into tests and TDD by sharing experience and practicing together
-- Practical workshop, full of examples
+- Practical workshop, mainly with examples
-- Thinking programming as communicating
+- Think programming as communicating
   * Simple, clear, robust code
   * Maintainable, scalable, undestandable
   * Effective, resilient to change

-- Selling point: How tests can be useful to scripters?

 # Why tests?
 - Make sure the code works as expected